joris-gallot/zorm/README.md

 ## Reactivity

-Reactivity is handled through dedicated integration packages, external to `@zorm-ts/core`.
-This allows zorm to integrate seamlessly with various frontend frameworks' reactivity systems.
+Reactivity is handled through dedicated integration packages, external to `@zorm-ts/core`, this allows zorm to integrate seamlessly with various frontend frameworks' reactivity systems.

 Currently, the following integrations are available: